teamsnap/teamsnap_rb/README.md

 Please be aware there may be bugs, gremlins, and horrible issues; and you could be eaten by a grue.
 We are not responsible for any loss of life or limb (especially if you are eaten by a grue).

-# TeamSnap
+# teamsnap_rb

-TeamSnap is a convenient wrapper around the faraday and the conglomerate gem that helps you talk to TeamSnap's APIv3.
+teamsnap_rb is a convenient wrapper around the faraday and the conglomerate gem that helps you talk to TeamSnap's APIv3.

 ## Installation